piranti-persada/readitlater-policy/terms-of-service.md

 ## 6. Third-Party Services and Links
 The Service may use third-party services, including Google Sign-In, Firebase Analytics, Firebase Crashlytics, and external websites opened from within the app.

-ReadItLater does not control those third-party services and is not responsible for their content, policies, or practices.
+Pile does not control those third-party services and is not responsible for their content, policies, or practices.

 ## 7. Intellectual Property
-The Service, including its design, branding, and original functionality, belongs to the ReadItLater developers and licensors.
+The Service, including its design, branding, and original functionality, belongs to the Pile developers and licensors.

 You may not copy, modify, reverse engineer, or redistribute the Service except where allowed by law or by a separate written agreement.